DODOEX/docs/docs/contractUseGuide.md

 ) external returns (uint256 payQuote);
 ```

-Buy exactly `amount` of base token.
-The transaction will revert if 需要支付的 quote token 多于`maxPayQuote`. 如果`data`不为空，则触发 flash swap。
+This function buys an exact amount of base token.
+The transaction will be reverted, if the quote token needed to pay is larger than maxPayQuote.
+If data is not null，flash swap will be triggered.

 The return value `payQuote` is the exactly amount you will pay.